BasudevTiwary/BookAuthor/README.md

 Clone the repository:
 Clone the project repository to your local machine using a version control system like Git.
-Use the following command: git clone
+Use the following command: git clone https://github.com/BasudevTiwary/BookAuthor.git

+Navigate to project directory that is BookAuthor and right click and open the project usig  intellij IDEA and to run the application go to BooKAUthorApplication class and run project from there.